Grodzka Street, Bydgoszcz: Main places and buildings

 From 1918 to 1939, the building has housed the "State High School of Humanities", one of the three state-owned middle schools for boys in the city, one of the other being the High School Nr.1.
 To the difference of High School Nr.1 on Plac Wolnosci which focused on classical languages courses (Greek and Latin, Humanities school emphasized studies of science (Mathematics and Physics) and French.
 In 1925–1926, the National Humanities High School had up to 600 students.
 The specificity of this school was its national and religious tolerance: among the students were Poles, Jews and even Germans, so various religious instructions were provided (Roman Catholic and Evangelical and Jewish).
 In 1937, the school received the patron name of marshal Edward Rydz-Śmigły.
 From 1938, its official full name was: Second State High School and Gymnasium "Marshal Edward Rydz-Śmigły".

 After the end of World War II, the building has housed several schools.
 In the 1950s and 1960s there were: the general education elementary, the Middle School and High School Maria Sklodowska-Curie, as well as a vocational school of technical and metal construction.
 In 1968, the edifice has been transferred to the High School of Engineering, founded in 1951.
 In 1974 the Higher School of Engineering merged with the local branch of the University of Life Sciences in Poznań and changed its name to University of Technology and Agriculture, and 2006 to Jan & Jędrzej Śniadecki University of Technology and Life Sciences.
-In 1992, departments of the University started to move from the historical building at Grodzka street to a new facility in Fordon district.
+In 1992, departments of the university started to move from the historical building at Grodzka street to a new facility in Fordon district.
 All departments completed the movement in 2007.
-The same year, the High Seminary of Bydgoszcz Diocese Michał Kozal set up in 2004, moved into the building: this seminary is a local section of Poznan's Theology Department of Adam Mickiewicz University.
+The same year, the High Seminary of Bydgoszcz Diocese Michał Kozal set up in 2004, moved into the building: this seminary is a local section of Poznań's Theology Department of Adam Mickiewicz University.
 This faculty gives courses on Pastoral theology, with specialization in Holy orders.